Undergraduate Program Civil Engineering

 Civil Engineering Bachelor's Degree Overview

-As a civil engineering major you will work toward a career as a professional engineer.
+As a civil engineering major in the Fariborz Maseeh College of Engineering and Computer Science, you will work toward a career as a professional engineer.
 Civil engineers plan, design, operate and construct the infrastructure in our communities.
-This includes transportation, water and wastewater systems, energy systems, buildings, bridges and dams.
+This includes transportation, water and wastewater systems, energy systems, buildings, bridges, and dams.

 You will learn: